VerisimilitudeX/DNAnalyzer/README.md

 8. Wikipedia Contributors.
 (2021, March 24).
 Needleman–Wunsch algorithm.
 Wikipedia; Wikimedia Foundation. https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm
 9. Cytogenic Location.
 (2020, December 13).
 Wikipedia. https://en.wikipedia.org/wiki/Cytogenetics

+## Terms of Use
+You are entirely responsible for the use of this application, including any and all activities that occur.
+While the developers strive to fix any major bugs that may be either reported by a user or discovered while debugging, the DNAnalyzer Team will not be held liable for any loss that you may incur as a result of using this application, under any circumstances.
+For further inquiries, please contact the following email address: `DNAnalyzer@piyushacharya.com`

 **Copyright © Piyush Acharya 2022.
 All rights reserved.**